-COVID 19
+COVID-19

-There will be numerous issues that will impact on local authorities as a result of the COVID-19 pandemic.
-Local authorities began to see the most substantial impacts of COVID-19 in March 2020 and therefore before the end of the reporting period.
+There will be numerous issues that will impact on local authorities as a result of the ongoing COVID-19 pandemic.
 The paragraphs below will cover how risks to financial instruments are managed and how the effects of COVID-19 have been considered.
-As at 31 March 2020 these were particularly relevant to the council's exposure to credit risk and liquidity risk.
+As at 31 March 2021 these were particularly relevant to the council's financial instrument exposure to credit risk.